 Race enters writing, the making of art, as a structure of feeling, as something that structures feelings, that lays down tracks of affection and repulsion, rage and hurt, desire and ache.
 These tracks don’t only occur in the making of art; they also occur (sometimes viciously, sometimes hazily) in the reception of creative work.
 Here we are again: we’ve made this thing and we’ve sent it out into the world for recognition—and because what we’ve made is in essence a field of human experience created for other humans, the field and its maker and its readers are thus subject all over again to race and its infiltrations.
 In that moment arise all sorts of possible hearings and mis-hearings, all kinds of address and redress.

-~ Claudia Rankine
+~ Claudia Rankine and Beth Loffreda

 My full teaching philosophy is posted here.

 Please note that while I post my most recent syllabi for reference and inspiration, I do so with an expectation that scholars will not pass off the intellectual labor of creating these courses off as their own.
-I refer here to the statement of the Critical Ethnic Studies Journal on citation practices as a reference for thinking about citation practices generally as well as in the context of developing new courses and areas of study:
+I refer here to the statement of the Critical Ethnic Studies Journal on citation practices as a reference for thinking about citation practices generally as well as in the context of new courses and areas of study:

 Sara Ahmed (2013) describes citation practices as a “rather successful reproductive technology, a way of reproducing the world around certain bodies.”
 Citation ‘structures’ form disciplines, Ahmed tells us.
 “The reproduction of a discipline can be the reproduction of these techniques of selection, ways of making certain bodies and thematics core to the discipline, and others not even part.”
 Indeed, our practices of citation make and remake our fields, making some forms of knowledge peripheral.
 We often cite those who are more famous, even if their contributions appropriate subaltern ways of knowing…Over time, our citation practices become repetitive; we cite the same people we cited as newcomers to a conversation.
-Our practices persist without consideration of the politics of linking projects to the same tired reference lists.

 Essentials of Argument